VesnaBrucoms/ncharnulal-bethaleft-dungeon/Docs/ncharnulal-bethaleft.md

 #### Crystal Processing

+**Gist:** An easier wing that's primary goal is to provide utility (the cutting) and orientation with the puzzle mechanic.
+This will be either the first or the second location the PC visits, as going to mining first will mean picking up raw crystals, but no way to use them until cut.

 A smaller wing with a couple of cut crystals to find, but it does contain the machine required to cut the raw crystals the PC finds in mining.
-The generator in this wing is not depleted but a pipe does require fixing.
-Once fixed this powers the cutting machine, and from here the PC can cut the raw crystals from mining.
-A second crystal is required to unlock the 3rd floor.
+The primary dynamo is located to the southwest and it powers the cutting machine, the door to HoP 2F, door to upper proc.
+A switch turns that off to allow access to maintenance.
+A second dynamo is above and north of the cutting machines, and provides the second power to upper proc.

+This section is largely free of enemies apart from a spider by the primary dynamo and a sphere chute in recieving that activates only when the primary dynamo is switched to upstairs.

+Items:
+* cut crystals
+  * 1 by cutting machines
+  * 1 in recieving room
+* coins
+  * 2 by primary dynamo
+  * 3 by secondary dynamo
+* goblets
+  * 1 by primary dynamo

+Containers
+* barrels in recieving room
+* Chest by secondary dynamo

 ### Living Quarters & Research